instructure/instructure-icons/README.md

 If you ran `npm start`, you're already running the web app.
 Just visit [localhost:3002](http://localhost:3002).

+### Release Process

+1. Run `gulp bump-patch`, `gulp bump-minor` or `gulp bump-major` depending on what type of release you'd like to do.
+2. After the commit with the version bump is merged, run `gulp release`.
+3. Run `gulp deploy` to update the docs and examples on gh-pages.

 ### Inspiration

 - Originally forked from Trello's [iconathon](https://github.com/trello/iconathon)